Tamiyo/Mango/README.md

 Mango is a fun scripting language that I am developing in Rust.

 Mango is the first programming language that I have ever made, (and I am also newish to Rust), so there will most likely be imperfections within the code.
 Nonetheless, Mango has been a very fun project to work on!
+To see technical details, see the README.md under src/.

 ## A Lox Clone!